2026 Rates

 Rate Description (on your bill): Small Commercial Time-of-Use

 To decrease this peak demand, LPEA’s optional Time-of-Use rate charges members different rates for their power based on the time of use.
-Off-Peak hours from 8 p.m. to 2 p.m. and 2 p.m. to 8 p.m..
-Also, all day Sunday, Thanksgiving Day and Christmas Day.
+On-Peak hours are 2 PM to 8 PM Monday through Saturday.
+Off-Peak hours are 8 PM to 2 PM Monday through Saturday, and all day Sundays, Thanksgiving, and Christmas.

 Rate Schedule: LP-30